 Overview

 Placeholders let you inject dynamic data into your workflows.
-They can access data from multiple sources and handle both regular and sensitive information.
+They use a Liquid-based templating syntax that can access data from multiple sources and handle both regular and sensitive information.

 Standard Placeholders